 Executive Chef, Urban Farmer Portland

-Chef Matt Christianson focuses on redefining the modern steakhouse with an emphasis on Northwest, sustainable ingredients, and simple, straightforward preparations in his role as executive chef at Urban Farmer in The Nines Hotel.
+Chef Matt Christianson focuses on redefining the modern steakhouse with an emphasis on Northwest, sustainable ingredients, and simple, straightforward preparations in his role as Director of Culinary at Urban Farmer in The Nines Hotel.

 At Urban Farmer, he runs a staff of 75 and is constantly inspired by teaching and working with so many employees.
 “My success as a chef is in teaching people what my vision is.
 I love being able to instruct, inspire, and see other people execute my vision in the kitchen,” said Christianson.